krgamestudios/mechaimmensewarfare.com/public_html/rules.md

 The game takes place on a 5*7 grid (wider than it is long).
 Players start the game with a deck of 40 cards, with no more than 3 copies of any one card, except for Basics (no limit) and Singletons (maximum of 1).
 Players draw 5 cards, decide to mulligan or not (see [Mulligans](#Mulligans)), then take turns by placing certain cards on the closest row of the board, known as their entry zone.
 If there are no empty spaces in a player's entry zone, excluding movable units that player owns, then the player cannot play a new card and loses the game.
 A player also loses the game if they cannot draw a card from their deck.

-When combat between mechas is initiated, the attacker's power is subtracted from the defender's durability.
-When a mecha's durability reaches zero, it is destroyed and discarded.
+When combat between units is initiated, the attacker's power is subtracted from the defender's durability.
+When a unit's durability reaches zero, it is destroyed and discarded.

 A unit cannot move or attack in the same turn it was played, unless it has haste.